 Status / Conservation

-Other threats include overfishing, marine pollution, cyclones, degradation of breeding habitat, and the invasive Yellow Crazy Ants that were introduced to Christmas Island in the early 1900s.
+Other threats include overfishing, marine pollution, cyclones, degradation of breeding habitats, and the invasive Yellow Crazy Ants, which were introduced to Christmas Island in the early 1900s.

 These aggressive ants attack any creature that enters their territory, spraying them with formic acid.